Vinylwalk3r/JDownloader-2-Dark-Theme/README.md

 4. Go to `File -> Backup -> Backup all settings` and make a backup of your JDownloader settings.
 5. Make a copy of the backup, because we are going to modify it in the next step.
 6. Open the backup with the zip archiver of your choice (e.g. [7-Zip](https://www.7-zip.org/)).
 7. Copy the content of the [config](config/) folder into the opened backup.
-If asked, confirm overwriting exisiting files. ([laf](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/cfg/laf) is the dark theme, [menus_v2](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/cfg/menus_v2) is the toolbars)
+If asked, confirm overwriting exisiting files. ([laf](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/cfg/laf) is the dark theme, [menus_v2](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/cfg/menus_v2) are the toolbars, [images](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/themes/standard/org/jdownloader/images/) are the white icons)
 8. Save the modified backup, if your archiver does not to that automatically.
 9. Go to `File -> Backup -> Restore Settings` and choose the modified backup.
 10. JD2 will restart now.